biomejs/biome/crates/rome_cli/README.md

 # Logs

-When the server is run in daemon mode, it will output logs to a file created in a `rome-logs` directory inside the system temporary directory.
+When the server is run in daemon mode, it will output logs to a file created in a `biome-logs` directory inside the system temporary directory.
 The log file will be rotated on a hourly basis.